ABouttefeux/lattice-qcd-rs/README.md

 Classical lattice QCD simulation and tools.

 This library provides tool to simulate a pure gauge SU(3) theory on a lattice.
 It aimed to provide generic tool such that many different simulation or methods can be used.
-You can easily choose the Monte Carlo algorithm, you can implement you own Hamiltonian etc. It provides also an easy way to do simulation in dimension between 1 and 127.
+You can easily choose the Monte Carlo algorithm, you can implement you own Hamiltonian etc. It provides also an easy way to do simulation in dimension between 1 and `usize::MAX`.
 So this library is not limited to d = 3 or d = 4.

 **Features**:
 - Generic dimension;